Fashion Merchandising

 Learning Outcomes

-- Demonstrate written and oral presentation skills appropriate to the field of fashion Identify the manner in which historic, cultural, and cyclical environmental factors impact the fashion industry
+- Written and oral presentation skills appropriate to the fashion field.
+Identify the manner in which historic, cultural, and cyclical environmental factors impact the fashion industry

 - Distinguish the intrinsic and extrinsic characteristics of all segments within the textile complex, following the progression from fibers to end products